Plugin Request: Google Analytics For WordPress

 - Assignee changed from Boone Gorges to Dominic Giglio

 Dom, can you investigate whether it will work properly to have a Google Analytics account for a specific blog, given that we have networkwide Google Analytic code in the footer?
 I don't know whether it's even compatible with the way GA works.

-#6 Updated by Dominic Giglio almost 7 years ago
+#6 Updated by Dominic Giglio about 7 years ago

 I've started to look into this issue because I've worked a little with GA in my own themes and framework.